stevecass/swift-r-bulletin-client/README.md

 ##Notes

-* NSAppTransportSecurity - NSAllowsArbitraryLoads for non-http communication
+* NSAppTransportSecurity - NSAllowsArbitraryLoads for non-https
 * Use of segues
 * UITableViewDataSource, UITableViewDelegate
 * willSelectRowAtIndexPath, prepareForSegue, didSelect...